 - Read the labels: If you’re rally trying to cut down on your sugar intake, you need to increase your awareness of what’s a high sugar product versus what is a better alternative.
 Learning how to read labels can help with this.
 Take for example BBQ Sauce.
 On your regular trip to Woolworths, you could buy the same sugar laden BBQ sauce you’ve always bought, or you could buy a healthier alternative like the Fountain Sugar Free BBQ Sauce (sweetened with Stevia) right next to the regular BBQ on the shelf.

 - Buy Items in their original form: Instead of buying veges pre chopped, buy them whole as you’ll be paying extra for having them pre-prepared.

-TIP: 10 Items I Always Buy Generic
+HOT TIP: Looking for a cheap grocery list?
+10 Items I Always Buy Generic

 Here’s my top 10 items to buy generic:

 If you’re looking to downsize your grocery bill and get more for less, I recommend you check out Jody Allen’s book: The $59 Weekly Shop.
 Jody Allen is an expert at being frugal without being cheap.